CBEP-SoCB/SWAT_mussels_sum/Derived_Data/Data_Examination/SWAT_data_examination_SPATIAL.md

 In addition to the toxics data, we received a separate Excel file containing geospatial data.
 That data includes repeat geographic data for each site, apparently providing more information on separate sample collection events.

-As far as we have been able to tell, however, there is no consistent sample identifier between the geographic data and toxics data as received.
+As far as we have been able to tell, however, there is no single consistent sample identifier between the geographic data and toxics data as received.

+It appears we can match sites from the geospatial data based on`SITE SEQ` or by pulling apart the “EGAD\_SITE\_NAME” and “CURRENT\_SITE\_NAME” into a name and a code, and matching by code.

+Sample locations are more complicated, sincee in many cases, the same string is used to designate replicates at different SITEs.
+That is, sample points are not unique, athough the combination of sample point, site and year does appear to be unique.

 Here we reduce the spatial data to data on each nominal sampling location, and check that we have geographic data for each site.
 As is